 By JENNIFER SINCO KELLEHER and CALEB JONES

-Lyles tells The Associated Press the terrorism charges against Kang come as a shock.
-He says he never heard Kang express support for the enemy.
+Lyles told The Associated Press that Kang's arrest came as a shock and that he never heard Kang express support for the enemy.
 They shared sleeping quarters, ate together and practiced mixed martial arts.

 This story has been corrected to show that Kang's lawyer says he may suffer from service-related mental health issues, not that he does suffer from service-related mental health issues.